Studying Abroad in Japan

 Check out this short testimonial Youtube video which UC San Diego students created.

-• The course credit may be combined to make sense for the UC unit/course count (4 units = 1 course)
+- The course credit may be combined to make sense for the UC unit/course count (4 UC units = 1 course)

-Examples: you can use two 3-unit study abroad courses (6 units) as one UC course (4 unit).
-Three 3-unit and/or two 4.5-unit study abraod courses (9 units) could count as two UC courses (8units).
+Examples: two 3-unit study abroad courses (6 units) = one UC course (4 unit)

 Before Going Abroad:

-• Submit your complete Study Abroad Academic Planning Form (APF) as instructed before the due date.
+- Submit your complete Study Abroad Academic Planning Form (APF) as instructed by the Study Abroad Office before the deadline.

-• Japanese Studies does NOT pre-approve or preview any study abraod courses on your APF.
-In other words, your petition for all the study abroad courses will be approved as long as they meet the criteria above.
-Japanese Studies majors and minors who wish to use their study abroad courses must petition the courses upon their return.
+- Japanese Studies does NOT pre-approve or preview any study abraod courses on your APF.
+(Your study abroad course petition will be approved as long as they meet the criteria listed above.)
+All Japanese Studies majors and minors who wish to use their study abroad courses must petition the courses once they become available in their degree audit/academic history.

-• Japanese Studies majors and minors who are considering studying abroad in Japan are recommended to discuss their plans with the Japanese Studies Advisor before going abroad.
+- Japanese Studies majors and minors who are considering studying abroad in Japan are recommended to discuss their plans with the Japanese Studies Advisor before going abroad.
+Contact us via VAC for any questions you may have.

 After Returning From Abroad:

-• It is advised to take the online Japanese placement test (SPOT) immediately upon your return if you wish to continue your Japanese language studies at UC San Diego.
+- It is advised to take the online Japanese placement test (SPOT) as soon as you complete the study abroad program if you wish to continue your Japanese language studies at UC San Diego upon your return.